almarklein/wasmfun/DOCS.md

 #### class `GlobalSection()`
 Defines the globals in a module.
+WIP.

 #### class `ExportSection(*exports)`